israelrmartinez/INFO-201-a1/images/photos/people/Karen/README.md

 ## My question
-If I could ask Karen Sparck Jones anything, I would ask what was it that kept her pushing forward in her work despite being ignored in many ways by her colleagues for a long time.
+If I could ask Karen Sparck Jones anything, I would ask what was it that kept her pushing forward in her work despite being ignored in many ways by her colleagues for a long time :angry:

 [Karen's Obituary](https://www.nytimes.com/2019/01/02/obituaries/karen-sparck-jones-overlooked.html)